donnaxnguyen/mock-planner/README.md

 * A simple, user-friendly planner is created
 * This planner allows the user to save events each day and for every hour

 ## Summary
 HTML, CSS, Momentjs, and Javascript was used to create a quiz

 ### How It Works
-* When the user opens the planner, a blank schedule will be given
+* When the user opens the planner, a blank schedule will be shown
 * The user will see the current date and time based on when the page was accessed
 * The planner is divided by the hour
 * There will be three color codes: